U.S. Justice Department opens probe of Texas juvenile detention facilities | Law-Order

 "We will also investigate whether there is a pattern or practice of harm as a result of the excessive use of chemical restraints, excessive use of isolation, or lack of adequate mental health services," she said.
 This marks the latest in a series of investigations into systematic patterns of abuse that the Justice Department has launched in recent months into police departments and jails across the country, including one probe into Georgia state prisons https://www.reuters.com/world/us/us-justice-department-launches-probe-georgia-prisons-2021-09-14 and others looking at police departments in Minneapolis https://www.reuters.com/world/us/us-launch-probe-minneapolis-police-after-george-floyd-murder-report-2021-04-21 and Louisville https://www.reuters.com/world/us/us-launch-review-louisville-kentucky-police-abc-news-2021-04-26.

 It is yet another legal escalation for the state of Texas, which is also facing two civil lawsuits filed by the Justice Department over the state's broad abortion ban and its executive order https://www.reuters.com/world/us/us-justice-department-sues-texas-block-order-aimed-curbing-travel-undocumented-2021-07-30 restricting the travel of migrants.
-Spokespeople for the Texas Juvenile Justice Department did not have an immediate comment on the investigation.
+Camille Cain, executive director for the Texas Juvenile Justice Department, said in a statement her office will cooperate fully with the United States Department of Justice."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)